NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ## Shared command history
 In Bash each shell has its own history, Zshs shares the command history with all active shells.

+## ZSH fixes case
+If you type a lower case letter instead of an upper, or visa versa, ZSH notices and changes the capitalisation.

 ## Find a switch
 Not that kind if switch networkers!
 ```